Use this 5-step planning process to guarantee you focus your time and attention and reach your sales and marketing goals.

 Apply to work with me and I’ll personally take you through The Launch Code in just 8 weeks.

-You’ll learn how to add 3-to-5 new clients to your startup each month by
+You’ll learn how to add 3-to-5 enterprise clients to your startup each quarter by

 focusing your offer and message, building a structured sales model, and executing based on targets.